mroughan/SurrealNumbers.jl/README.md

     2 // 4 == 1 // 2

-but it seemed to distinguish equality from equivalence here.
-It allows us to test when two surreal forms are the same thing, not just equivalent to the same number.
-Maybe later we should reduce this to an equality relation.
+However, it seems important to distinguish equality from equivalence here.
+In programming terms two "things" are equal when they are the same, so equality and equivalence have different meanings and uses.
+Hence, here we have the relation ≅ defined to test equivalence.

 BTW, here we hit one of the weirdnesses of Julia; 99\% of the time, you can redefine operators and comparators to do whatever you like on